Skip to Main Navigation Skip to Main Content Skip to Footer

 It means seeing people with the same complexity you'd insist on for yourself — refusing to reduce them to the most useful or dramatic angle of their experience.
 Working with people rather than on them.
 Staying accountable to the person, not just the story you came to tell.
 It's not a box you check before the interview.
 It's the interview, and everything before and after it.

-Everyone is already doing this.
-The question is how consciously — and what becomes possible when you do it more intentionally.
+Everyone already has storytelling capacity.
+The question is how consciously we're engaging it — and what becomes possible when we all do it a little more intentionally.

 The Full, Essential Storytelling Field Guide